 For the last 25 years I have farmed across the lush landscape of Kirkbarrow Farm, set in 420 acres of the Lake District National Park.

 On farm, we currently have 320 dairy cows alongside the new additions of 100 Wagyu cows.
-The Wagyu cows are a joy to care for, they are very friendly, easy going and well natured breed that are happy in all weathers!
+The Wagyu cows are a joy to care for; they are very friendly, easy going and a well natured breed that are happy in all weathers!

 Hallrigg Farm consists of 200 acres, sitting north of Penrith in the Eden Valley of Cumbria.
 It has been farmed by my family for 3 generations since the 1960s to which myself and my parents are now holding the reigns!

-We have the joy of having the Wagyu calves up until they are around 22 months old, taking on batches at a time and ensuring they are given tender love and care in their first few weeks and months with us.
+We have the joy of having the Wagyu calves up until they are around 22 months old, taking on batches at a time and ensuring they are given tender love and care.
 By the end of next year, we aim to have 360 Wagyu cows altogether onsite alongside our other livestock consisting of Texel sheep and winter cattle.

 The Wagyu cows are so easy to work with, we love having them on the farm and each one of them is a character!
 The calves are strong and quick to get going, and as they mature, they are very quiet and gentle which is not the case for all breeds of cow.
 They look amazing in the fields as they grow and are easy to spot with their browny-black coats shining in the sun.